top of page

 Issue

-Despite the humanitarian intent to aid the elderly, the Social Security program was improperly run over the years and will be unable to pay its debts in the near future.
+Despite the intent to aid the elderly, the Social Security program was improperly handled over the years and will be unable to pay its debts in the near future.
+The primary reason for this is that the taxes collected for the program was spent on other projects since its inception, which is fraudulent behavior, and why the retirement program is not properly funded for the future.

 Solution